djtaori23/reboot-2.0/Problem #1.md

 >> this command will give us exact date & time in terminal through CLI method.

  alias date='echo "unable to display date"'
-/* this command when passed will just assign value of your wish to 'date'.
-Here we've given value "unable to display date". */
+>> this command when passed will just assign value of your wish to 'date'.
+Here we've given value "unable to display date".
-/* 'alias' command is used to assign false identity to other commands or give some value to any name.
-It is used as 'alias Name=Value' */
+>> 'alias' command is used to assign false identity to other commands or give some value to any name.
+It is used as 'alias Name=Value'.
-/* 'echo' command is used to display text/string that are passed as arguements */
+>> 'echo' command is used to display text/string that are passed as arguements.

  date
-unable to display date /*this message will appear*/
+unable to display date >>this message will appear

 ii)do the same Firefox as well
 #Answer:

  firefox
-/*firefox will open */
+>>firefox will open

  alias firefox='echo "unable to open firefox"'
-/*given value will be assigned*/
+>>given value will be assigned

  firefox
 unable to open firefox /*this message will appear*/